 This site exists for one main reason: To help as many as possible learn as much as they can about blood banking and transfusion medicine.
 What follows is a summary of the educational opportunities you will find here.

 Many, many, MANY people like to learn and review by taking quizzes.
 If that is your style, and even if you just want to review some things after hearing a lecture or reading material elsewhere, the Blood Bank Guy quiz area may be just the ticket for you.
-We are developing additional quizzes in 2013, so please keep checking back and you will see lots of new questions!
+We are developing additional quizzes, so please keep checking back and you will see lots of new questions!

 Ask the Experts: